Sudan updates: Germany completes evacuation – DW – 04/25/2023

 Germany evacuated 120 people from Sudan with a final evacuation flight.
-Countries have rushed to evacuate citizens from Sudan as fighting rages between the army and paramilitaries.
+Countries have rushed to evacuate citizens from Sudan during a shaky cease-fire between the army and paramilitaries.
 DW has the latest.

 https://p.dw.com/p/4QVms